Hennmeister/kv-store/README.md

 KV-stores are widely used in industry.
 Note that they have a far simpler API than traditional relational database systems, which expose SQL as an API to the user.
 There are many applications for which a simple KV API is sufficient.
 Note, however, that KV-stores can also be used as the backbone for relational database management systems.
 For example, MyRocks by Meta is an example of a relational database utilizing as its backbone a key-value store very similar to the one we built, namely RocksDB.

-## "I don't care, just tell me how to run it." - Fine...
-(Execution) <a name="execution"></a>
+## "I don't care, just tell me how to run it." - Fine... <a name="compilation"></a>

-Run `./make.sh` to compile the program and run the tests in one command.
-The test executable file will be located under `/build/kv-store-test`.
-It also compiles the experiments executable at `/build/kv-store-performance-test` and a playground executable at `/build/kv-store-performance-test`.
+Run `./make.sh` to compile all executables and run the tests in one command.

+### Tests

+The test executable file will be located under `/build/kv-store-test` and this file runs all unit tests.

 ### Playground

-We provide an empty C++ file with a default version of our database (that you are free modify if you wish - see [Database Initialization and Parameters](#database-initialization-and-parameters)) for you to play with and write any calls to `open`, `put`, `get`, `scan`, print results and verify functionality.
+We provide an "empty" C++ file with a default version of our database (that you are free modify if you wish - see [Database Initialization and Parameters](#database-initialization-and-parameters)) for you to play with and write any calls to `open`, `put`, `get`, `scan`, print results and verify functionality.
 The aim is to provide you with an easy way to interact with our database without having to compile a new project.
+The executable can be found at `/build/kv-store-test` and the file can be changed at `/playground.cpp`.

 ### Experiments

-Run `./experiments.sh` to run the excutable that generates all experiments data.
+Run `./experiments.sh` to run the executable that generates all experiments data.
 You can also generate data individually for each experiment by calling the executable file `/build/kv-store-performance-test` with the parameters indicated on the calls of `experiments.sh`.
 We also provide a `plot_experiments.sh` script that plots the data generated for each experiment.
 You can also plot the data of individual experiments by using the same approach.

 ## Project Status <a name="status"></a>